Green Fee Committee

 - one faculty member appointed by the Provost,

 - one staff member appointed by the Office of Student Affairs, and

 - one staff member appointed by University Operations.

-The charge of the GFC is made jointly by the Vice President for Student Affairs, Dr. Juan Gonzalez and Vice President for University Operations, Dr. Patricia Clubb.
+The charge of the GFC is made jointly by the Vice President for Student Affairs, Dr. Gage Paine, and Vice President for University Operations, Dr. Patricia Clubb.
 The initial charge is derived from the state legislation, student government resolutions, and UT System guidance as follows:

 The UT Austin Green Fee Committee is a student-majority committee charged with managing and reporting on: a) funds generated by an environmental services student fee that may be allocated toward efficiency improvement projects for existing infrastructure, environmental improvements through services related to recycling, energy efficiency and renewable energy, transportation, employment, product purchasing, planning and maintenance, and irrigation; b) toward matching funds already established for student internships, scholarships and research grants; and c) toward any other environmental initiative proposed by university students, faculty or staff.